 (4.)
-If we carry this law with us into the New Testament we shall find that One Person everywhere appears, who speaks and is spoken of sometimes as God, sometimes as man, sometimes as both; and without the slightest care to obviate possible misapprehension.
-The One Christ, with His two classes of attributes, is always taken for granted as familiar to Christian consciousness.
+If we carry this law with us into the New Testament we shall find that One Person everywhere appears, who speaks and is spoken of sometimes as God, sometimes as man, sometimes as both; and without the slightest care to obviate possible misapprehension

-One Work Mediatorial.
+The One Christ, with His two classes of attributes, is always taken for granted as familiar to Christian consciousness

 2. This unity appears also in all that is said of the Redeemer's work.
-His entire mediatorial agency is not that of the Son of God only, not that of the Son of Man, but that of the $\Theta\epsilon\dot{a}\nu\theta\rho\omega\pi\sigma\sigma$, the GOD-MAN in His whole Person, undivided and indivisible.
+His entire mediatorial agency is not that of the Son of God only, not that of the Son of Man, but that of the Theanthropos, the GOD-MAN in His whole Person, undivided and indivisible

 (1.)
 It is to be observed that, negatively, Scripture never draws a line of demarcation between Divine acts and human in the mission and functions of Jesus.
-It does distinguish, as we have seen, between the natures, and that in a very elaborate way, which makes the absence of the other distinction more marked.
+It does distinguish, as we have seen, between the natures, and that in a very elaborate way, which makes the absence of the other distinction more marked

 (2.)
-Every possible variety of names is given to the One Agent in redemption; and every aspect and act of His work is ascribed to each appellative: the Word, the Son, Jesus, Christ, Jesus Christ, all represent Him who took flesh and became man, redeemed the world, rules in the present dispensation, and will lay down His mediatorial authority when the end shall have come.
+Every possible variety of names is given to the One Agent in redemption; and every aspect and act of His work is ascribed to each appellative: the Word, the Son, Jesus, Christ, Jesus Christ, all represent Him who took flesh and became man, redeemed the world, rules in the present dispensation, and will lay down His mediatorial authority when the end shall have come

 (3.)
-Sometimes language is used which allies the humanity with the Divinity in the pre-existing state.
-The Incarnate Lord seems to be in heaven before the ascension, before the incarnation, before the world was : He, the Second Man, is the Lord from heaven ; 1 Cor. xv. and the condescension of Christ Jesus, as the example on earth of 47. self-sacrifice, St. Paul carries up to the eternity of His existence Phil. ii.
-6. in the form of God.
-In Him, the Incarnate Head of the mystical church, the saints are regarded as predestinated unto the adoption in Eph. i.
-5. an eternal purpose.
+Sometimes language is used which allies the humanity with the Divinity in the preexisting state.
+The Incarnate Lord seems to be in heaven before the ascension, before the incarnation, before the world was: He, the Second Man, is [the Lord] from heaven; 1 and the condescension of Christ Jesus, as the example on earth of self-sacrifice, St. Paul carries up to the eternity of His existence in the form of God.
+2 In Him, the Incarnate Head of the mystical church, the saints are regarded as predestinated unto the adoption 3 in an eternal purpose.
 So the Lamb was slain, and redemption wrought, before the foundation of the world.
-Sometimes, on the 1 Pet. i. other hand, terms are employed which might seem to bring the 20. eternal existence of the Author of redemption into time, as when the Son is said to be fully begotten this day in our nature : This Acts xiii. day have I begotten Thee.
-33.
+4 Sometimes, on the other hand, terms are employed which might seem to bring the eternal existence of the Author of redemption into time, as when the Son is said to be fully begotten this day in our nature: This day have I begotten Thee.5